War, Peace and Judaism – Lesson 2

 • Lesson Plan

-Second lesson in a four-lesson unit.
-Students look at war and peace from the perspective of Biblical history and Jewish ethics by studying traditional Jewish texts.
+This is the second lesson in a four-lesson unit.
+In this lesson, students look at war and peace from the perspective of Biblical history and Jewish ethics by studying traditional Jewish texts.
 Students will be challenged to consider how Judaism synthesizes war and peace.

 Lesson objectives